EddymurphyAkwiwu/MultiStateMethods/README.md

 - `qmatrix.msm()`
 - `pmatrix.msm()`

-As an example, the demonstration assumes an exponentially distributed 3-state model without covariates.
+As an example, the demonstration assumes an exponentially distributed 3-state model without covariates (i.e., p = 0).
 For other models, such as Weibull distributions or those with covariates, a similar approach applies.
 Please refer to the **msm** package user manual for guidance on fitting models with covariates.